NOTICE OF UNCLAIMED FUNDS

 Pursuant to the law of the State of Indiana (I.C.
-8-1-13-11) and the Bylaws and Policy of Western Indiana Energy Rural Electric Membership Corporation (WIN Energy REMC), formerly Knox County REMC and Sullivan County REMC, and pursuant to notice of eligibility of capital credit refund having been given previously to the members as required, after the 6th day of February 2017, WIN Energy will recover all unclaimed capital credit refunds issued December 3, 2014 for the year 1986.
+8-1-13-11) and the Bylaws and Policy of Western Indiana Energy Rural Electric Membership Corporation (WIN Energy REMC), formerly Knox County REMC and Sullivan County REMC, and pursuant to notice of eligibility of capital credit refund having been given previously to the members as required, after the 3rd day of February 2020, WIN Energy REMC will recover all unclaimed capital credit refunds issued December 6, 2017 for the years 1990 & 1991.

 WHAT ARE CAPITAL CREDITS?